About This Course

 See Fees and Costs for full details.

-Candidates should normally hold an honours primary degree with Second Class Honours Grade 1 (or equivalent) in a relevant discipline.
-Candidates who hold a primary degree with a Second Class Honours Grade 2 will also be considered subject to the approval of the programme selection committee.
+Candidates should normally hold a Second Class Honours Grade I in a primary honours degree (NFQ, Level 8) in a relevant discipline.
+Candidates who hold a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) will also be considered subject to the approval of the programme selection committee.
 See Requirements for full details.

 Open for EU applications, check rounds closing dates under How to Apply